TigreGotico/ovos-chromadb-embeddings-plugin/README.md

 db.delete_embedding("user1")
 ```

-## Notes

-- The `ChromaEmbeddingsDB` class uses cosine distance for querying by default.
-You can adjust this in the metadata when creating the collection.
-- Ensure that the path provided to the `ChromaEmbeddingsDB` constructor is accessible and writable.
+> Ensure that the path provided to the `ChromaEmbeddingsDB` constructor is accessible and writable.

 ## Acknowledgements